improsec/ImproHound/README.md

 If you click ‘Set tier for GPOs’ each GPO will have their tier level set to the tier level of the OU with highest tier (closest to zero) which the GPO is linked to.
 GPOs not linked to an OU will not have their tier level changed.

-The tier levels will be saved in the BloodHound first, if not already done.

 **Get tiering violations**

 Find all relations in the BloodHound database where an AD object has control of an AD object from a higher tier (closer to zero).

-The tier levels will be saved in the BloodHound first, if not already done.

 Two CSV files are generated as output: